carlos-afonso/COVID-19/README.md

 It's important to keep the following points in mind when looking at the data/plots below about the COVID-19 situation in NYC:

-* The data is collected from the "COVID-19 Daily Data Summary" updates available in the [NYC Health COVID-19 webpage](https://www1.nyc.gov/site/doh/covid/covid-19-main.page){:target="&#95;blank" rel="noopener"}.
+* The data is collected from the "COVID-19 Daily Data Summary" updates available on the [NYC Health COVID-19 webpage](https://www1.nyc.gov/site/doh/covid/covid-19-main.page){:target="&#95;blank" rel="noopener"}.

 * The data includes information about (only) the confirmed cases of people who tested positive for COVID-19 in NYC.